midhuns3343/mysql-deployment/README.md

   This will install MySQL with the specified values and enable the Vault Agent Injector with the specified configuration.

-  Once the chart is installed, you can verify that the MySQL credentials have been populated in the mysql-creds Kubernetes.
+  Once the chart is installed, you can verify that the MySQL credentials have been populated in the mysql-creds secret.